-Over the course of their Wellcome Hub residency (2017-18), artist Charlie Murphy, science writer Philip Ball, BBC medical correspondent Fergus Walsh and clinical neurologist Professor Nick Fox have personally participated in Dr Selina Wray’s molecular research to investigate how the brain works and how different dementias function on a cellular level.
+Over the course of their Wellcome Hub residency (2017-18), artist Charlie Murphy, science writer Philip Ball, BBC medical correspondent Fergus Walsh and clinical neurologist Professor Nick Fox participated in Professor Selina Wray’s molecular research to investigate how the brain works and how different dementias function on a cellular level.

-Envisaged as a novel way to open up and share their experiences with wider public audiences, Brains in A Dish (BiaD) are developing innovative new ways to articulate and deepen our understandings of the brain and the impacts dementias can have on brain function on a molecular level.
+Envisaged as a novel way to open up and share their experiences with wider public audiences, the Brains in A Dish (BiaD) team are developing innovative new ways to articulate and deepen our understandings of the brain and impacts dementias can have on brain function on a molecular level.

-Following a successful series of events, publications and presentations developed during their residency for festival, gallery, museum and literary contexts, the BiaD team now plan to expand and upscale their activities to engage wider national and international audiences.
+Following successful events, publications and presentations developed during their residency for festival, gallery, museum and literary contexts, the BiaD team now plan to expand and upscale their activities to engage wider national and international audiences.

-The BiaD team are inviting expressions of interest and curatorial input and contributions from new partnerships toward the development and funding of new work and presentations across UK and Internationally.
+BiaD are inviting expressions of interest and curatorial input and contributions from new partnerships toward the development and funding of new work and presentations across UK and Internationally.

 Click to view/download our Expression of Interest document:

 Brains in a Dish has developed out of Created Out of Mind’s interdisciplinary research residency in The Hub at Wellcome Collection, London (Oct 2016-18).

 Created Out of Mind are a team that bring together people living with different kinds of dementia, scientists, artists, musicians, broadcasters, clinicians and carers to explore, challenge and shape perceptions and understanding of dementias through science and the arts. www.createdoutofmind.org